Hiel Brockway

-Hiel Brockway (16 April 1775 – 19 Augustus 1842) was a native of Lyme, Connecticut and came to Clarkson, New York shortly after the War of 1812.
+Hiel Brockway (16 April 1775 – 19 August 1842) was a native of Lyme, Connecticut, and came to Clarkson, New York, shortly after the War of 1812.
 Upon arrival, he built and operated a tavern.
-He was a town builder and the first resident of the village that bears his name.
-Seizing the opportunity offered by the canal, he speculated the land by building many of the first houses.
+He was a town builder and the first resident of Brockport, New York, which now bears his name.
+Seizing the opportunity offered by the Erie Canal, he speculated the land by building many of the first houses.
 Brockway owned a brickyard which produced most of the material for their construction.
 He also owned a shipyard and later operated a packet service on the canal.

 Brockway and Seymour, both civic and business-minded, donated land for the construction of schools and churches.
-It was Brockway that contributed the land for the original campus.
-Shrewd and industrious, but a man of foresight and vision, the founder of Brockport, New York was typical of, and pre-eminent among, the New England immigrants who were the first settlers in the area.
-Already in the prime of life and father of thirteen children when his village was settled, Hiel Brockway continued to reside in Brockport until his death in 1842.
+Brockway contributed the land for the original campus.
+Brockway fathered thirteen children and resided in Brockport until his death in 1842.